5:150-AP1- Personnel Records

 The Board Attorney shall be consulted whenever a subpoena or court order requests personnel record information.
 Any other request for personnel information by a third party will be treated as a FOIA request and immediately forwarded to the School District’s Freedom of Information Officer (see 2:250-AP1, Access to and Copying of District Public Records).
 Concerning a request for a disciplinary report, letter of reprimand, or other disciplinary action:

-- If the responsive record is 4 years old or less, access will be granted.
-The District will provide the employee with written notice or through electronic mail, if available, on or before the day any such record is released, unless notice is not required under the Personnel Record Review Act.
-5 ILCS 140/7.5(q); 820 ILCS 40/7, amended by P.A.
-96-1212.
+- If the response record is four years old or less, access will be granted (regardless of its nature).
+The District will provide the employee with written notice or through electronic mail, if available, on or before the day any such record is released, unless notice is not required under the Personnel Record Review Act 5 ILCS 140/7.5(q); 820 ILCS40/7 and 40/8, amended P.A.
+102-702, eff.
+7-1-23.

 Before replying to a request from a third party, the District will review the requested records and delete or redact material that is protected from disclosure.
-Required by 820 ILCS 40/8.
+820 ILCS 40/8, amended by P.A.
+102-702, eff.
+7-1-23.

 Restriction on Employee Access